 - Where do they come from?

 - Training, exercise and health

-The Havachon is a first generation cross bred dog.
-They are a Havanese Bichon Frise mix, that combines two rather similar canines into a more predictable pup than many designer dogs.
+The Havachon is a first generation designer dog.
 They are active, intelligent and very loving.
 Fitting in well to homes with plenty of time to give them the attention, and grooming, they need!

 Like the majority of hybrid dogs, the exact ancestry of the Bichon Havanese is unknown.
 We do know that both parent breeds come from the ancient Barbichon group.
 This included the Havanese, the Bolognese, the Maltese, and the Bichon Tenerife, which later became the Bichon Frise due to its curly coat.

 We can get to know the Havachon’s past a little better, and understand their current temperament and needs more by getting to know their purebred ancestors.

 The Havanese is the national dog of Cuba and has a rich and interesting history.
 They are thought to have been brought across the seas from the Spanish island of Tenerife by Cuba’s first settlers.
 The only native breed from the country, this Cuban cutie was a popular lapdog of the aristocracy.
 At the time of Fidel Castro’s coup, fleeing Cubans took eleven of these little dogs with them to America.
 Here, the Havanese were preserved and then florished, and are now sought after across the world.
 Famous owners include Queen Victoria, Charles Dickens, and Ernest Hemingway.